Reporting Options for Sexual Misconduct Cases

 The University will investigate every allegation of sexual

-Sexual Misconduct.
-The question asked in a campus
+heading Harassment and Discrimination.
+The question asked in a

-than not that the accused violated a University policy, rule,
+likely than not that the accused violated a University policy,

 The Criminal Prosecution Process

-If a survivor chooses to file a report with the Butler University
+If a survivor chooses to file a report with the University police

-Police Department (BUPD), the initial responding officer will
+department, the initial responding officer will interview the

-interview the survivor to obtain facts surrounding the incident.
-A
+survivor to obtain facts surrounding the incident.
+A detective will

-detective will follow up with a more detailed interview with the
+follow up with a more detailed interview with the survivor.
+If the

-survivor.
-If the assault took place within 96 hours, the detective
+assault took place within 96 hours, the detective will encourage

-will encourage the survivor to undergo a forensic exam for the
+the survivor to undergo a forensic exam for the collection of

-collection of evidence that will allow a more thorough
+evidence that will allow a more thorough investigation to take

-investigation to take place.
-(A BUPD officer and/or the Butler Victim Advocate will
+place.
+(A University police department officer and/or the Butler Victim Advocate will

 accompany the survivor to the hospital if requested.)
 The detective